Home » Hook » Harvest Hoodie Crochet Pattern (S – 4XL)

 Harvest Hoodie Crochet Pattern

 The Harvest Hoodie is the perfect thing to throw on when there’s just a bit of chill in the air.
-No matter if you’re running errands or going to the hometown Friday night football game, this hoodie is a no frills, easy-to-make pattern that fits any occassion.
+No matter if you’re running errands or going to the hometown Friday night football game, this hoodie is a no frills, easy-to-make pattern that fits any occasion.

 I absolutely love the texture that this stitch provides, and how quickly the whole thing works up.